Navigating the Complex Emotions of Guilt After Losing a Spouse

 Understanding Guilt in Grief

 Grief and guilt often go hand in hand.
-When we lose a spouse, especially under complex circumstances, guilt can creep in as we reflect on the past or grapple with our current feelings.
+When we lose a spouse, especially under complex circumstances, guilt can creep in as we reflect on the past or grapple with our current emotions.
 Why does this happen?

 The key to managing this guilt is understanding that it’s not about right or wrong; it’s about navigating the complex shades of loss.